 "It's been that way for years.
 Every time you'd go to a seminar, you meet up with investigators nationwide and all they want to talk about is Detroit," said Jon Bozich, who retired in 2001 as the chief of the city's Arson Squad.
 "People used to say the arsons would only stop when the city runs out of fuel.
 It hasn't happened yet. " The Threat to Detroit’s Rebound Isn’t Crime or the Economy, It’s the Mortgage Industry.
 As a young married couple, Steven and Corey Josephson chose to begin their lives together in Detroit.

 The state is taking over Detroit income tax collection as part of the city’s post-bankruptcy efforts to improve its bottom line, and the Treasury Department will begin processing the taxes in January.
 The move will make it easier to file taxes while also boosting compliance, likely resulting in increased revenue for the city, the officials said.
 “Taxpayers deserve an easy and convenient filing process and the ability to e-file directly with the state will do just that,” Detroit Chief Financial Officer John Hill said in a news release.
+“More efficient tax collection also means the city will have more resources to provide vital services to our citizens.”
 Detroit Redlining Map 1939.
 Part of Detroit’s history of racial discrimination is comprised on housing discrimination, which in turn contributed to job discrimination, interpersonal racism, and continued racial inequity of opportunity.